Raynaud's disease

 Symptoms of Raynaud's disease include:

-• Numb, prickly feeling or stinging pain upon warming or stress relief.
+- Numb, prickly feeling or stinging pain upon warming or easing of stress.

 During an attack of Raynaud's, affected areas of the skin usually first turn pale.
 Next, they often change color and feel cold and numb.
 When the skin warms and blood flow improves, the affected areas may change color again, throb, tingle or swell.